Will Fed easing spur China's central bank into quick action?

-BEIJING Expectations that the U.S. Federal Reserve will launch another round of bond buying this week are fueling speculation that China also may ease policy soon to shore up its cooling economy.
+BEIJING Expectations that the U.S. Federal Reserve will launch another round of bond buying this week are fuelling speculation that China also may ease policy soon to shore up its cooling economy.

 But analysts say investors who bet on quick action from the People's Bank of China could be disappointed, with only an outside chance that it would follow the Fed's lead with more monetary easing of its own any time soon.